lightskinF/E-commerce-Promo-Pattern-Recon/README.md

 ---

-### Case 3 – Regional Pricing Difference (Farfetch)
+### Case 3 – Regional Pricing Difference (Global retailer)

 **Context**
-The same product was viewed on Farfetch:
+The same product was viewed on a well-known Global retailer:
 - From Italy (Italian language, local IP)
 - From France (French language, VPN-based IP)